The 25 Best Apps for Learning Russian in 2023 [Tested by a Russian Learner]

 The app allows you to search for a language exchange partner according to their native language, location, learning profile and even age.

-I’d consider this one better for intermediate students as it mostly focuses on conversational exchange, so you’ll need to know the basics.
+I’d consider this one better for intermediate students since it mostly focuses on conversational exchange, so you’ll need to know the basics.

 The app includes several useful tools to help you with your learning process.
 You have machine translation, transliteration, text messages, audio messages, voice and video chat and even text-to-voice (AI).